frederic-perez/AmE-dictionary/data/dictionary.md

 __jury box__ _n_ An enclosure where the jury sit in court.
 __jury-rig__ _v_ To rig or assemble for temporary emergency use; improvise: _The survivors of the wreck jury-rigged some fishing gear._
 __jus__
-__just saying__ _idiom_ :two: (I’m just saying) Used when you are making a criticism or complaint, to make it less likely to offend someone. _I’m just saying I think it could have been done a little more carefully, that's all._ _Isn’t it a bit small for you?
+__just saying__ _idiom_ :two: (I’m just saying) Used when you are making a criticism or complaint, to make it less likely to offend someone. _I’m just saying I think it could have been done a little more carefully, that’s all._ _Isn’t it a bit small for you?
 Just saying._
 __just__ _adj_ _The punishments were fair, just and appropriate._
 __jut out__ _v_ :four::hammer: _Pipes jutting out of the windows._ _The steel shard was jutting out of his hand._ _Document jutted out at all angles._ _The head juts out of the wall._
 __jut__ _v_ :three::hammer: (jutted, jutting)